 This card comes with some useful non-travel benefits too.
 These include extended warranties on certain items with existing manufacturers’ warranties, return protection (reimbursement) for attempted returns refused by the retailer, and price protection (reimbursement) on purchased items for which you find a lower marked price at another retailer.

-There is a $95 annual fee from the first year.
+There is a $99 annual fee from the first year.
 There is no foreign transaction fee.
-Balance transfers cost the greater of $5 or 3%.
-Cash advances cost the greater of $10 or 5%.
-Late and returned payments both cost up to $37.

 This card requires excellent credit.